planetfederal/qgis-suite-plugin/doc/source/actions/index.rst

 Available actions
 =================

-This document contains a complete listing of available commands and actions in OpenGeo Explorer.
+This section contains a complete listing of available commands and actions in OpenGeo Explorer.
 These actions are separated by the type of element.
 There are three types of elements:

 .. toctree::
    :maxdepth: 2